Dhayananth1511/AI-Powered-Parametric-Income-Protection-for-Food-Delivery-Workers/README.md

 | Peak Vulnerability | Evening hours (7–10pm) — Chennai's heaviest rainfall window |
 | Financial Buffer | None.
 One disrupted week = missed EMI or skipped meals. |

-> Note: This persona is representative of the thousands of food delivery partners GigShield is designed to protect.
-GigShield serves all Zomato and Swiggy delivery workers regardless of city or background.

-### Disruption Scenario
+### Ravi's Disruption Scenario

 It's a Tuesday evening in August.
-A delivery partner is midway through their shift in Velachery.
+Ravi is midway through his shift in Velachery.
 Rainfall crosses 40mm in 2 hours.
 Restaurants begin closing.
 The Swiggy app goes quiet.
-They pull over under a shelter.
+Ravi pulls over under a shelter.

-In the old world: ₹400 lost with no way to recover it.
+In the old world: Ravi loses ₹400 and has no way to recover it.

-With GigShield: Phone buzzes. *"🌧️ Heavy rain detected in your zone. ₹400 credited to your account.
-Stay safe."* They didn't do anything.
+With GigShield: Ravi's phone buzzes. *"🌧️ Heavy rain detected in your zone. ₹400 credited to your account.
+Stay safe."* He didn't do anything.
 GigShield did.

 ---